GlenCrawford/musical_valence_predictor/README.md

 # Predicting musical valence of Spotify songs using PyTorch

 This is a project to predict the valence of songs in a dataset of 232,725 Spotify songs.
-Primarily, the goal was to build a machine learning model using [PyTorch](https://pytorch.org/) and deploy it to production as an [API using Flask](https://flask.palletsprojects.com/en/1.1.x/); the dataset just provided an interesting problem to solve in the process!
+Primarily, the goal was to build a machine learning model using [PyTorch](https://pytorch.org/) and deploy it to production as an API using [Flask](https://flask.palletsprojects.com/en/1.1.x/); the dataset just provided an interesting problem to solve in the process!

 > You might remember "valence" from high school chemistry.
 It has to do with how many electrons an atom will lose, gain, or share when it joins with another atom.
 Psychologists put a spin on that concept, using the word "valence" to describe whether something is likely to make someone feel happy (positive valence) or sad (negative valence).

 _[The Echo Nest](https://web.archive.org/web/20170422195736/http://blog.echonest.com/post/66097438564/plotting-musics-emotional-valence-1950-2013)_

-The dataset, in addition to identifying the songs, artists, etc, contains values measuring their key, tempo, time signature, and so on, and includes an equal number of 10,000 songs per genre.
+The dataset, in addition to identifying the songs, artists, etc, contains values measuring their key, tempo, time signature, and so on, and includes a roughly equal number of around 10,000 songs per genre.
 Here are some example songs from the dataset, without any preprocessing:

 | genre      | artist_name   | track_name   | track_id               | popularity | acousticness | danceability | duration_ms | energy | instrumentalness | key | liveness | loudness | mode  | speechiness | tempo   | time_signature | valence |
 |:----------:|:-------------:|:------------:|:----------------------:|:----------:|:------------:|:------------:|:-----------:|:------:|:----------------:|:---:|:--------:|:--------:|:-----:|:-----------:|:-------:|:--------------:|:-------:|